Skip to content

 Renaming

-1. Select the file/folder you want to rename
+1. Select the file/folder you want to rename.

-2. Press R
+2. Press r.

-3. Edit the name
+3. Edit the name and press Enter.

 Deleting